isaackk60/bookstore/README.md

     ```

 6. **Start Your Build Process**
-    - Run the following command to process your CSS with Tailwind:<br>
+    - Run the following command to process your CSS with Tailwind:
     ```bash
     npm run dev
     ```